 While there are many security concerns in the cloud, CSA’s list focuses on 12 concerns specifically related to the shared, on-demand nature of cloud computing.
 CSA conducted a survey of industry experts to gather professional opinions on the greatest security issues involving cloud computing.
 In order of severity, here are the 12 risks.

-Sensei’s Sharon Nelson and John Simek were recently featured in “Must-Have Technology for Better Client Service” by Joan Feldman with Attorney at Work.
+Sensei’s John Simek was recently featured in “Tech Tips: Collaborating Well With Others” by Joan Feldman with Attorney at Work.